transentis/bptk_py/README.md

 ## Interactive Plotting
 An important part of modelling is to modify values on-the-fly, interactively with the customer.
 The API call ``bptk.plot_with_widgets`` has this functionality.
 It comes with a field "constants" that contains a list of widget definitions.
 Each widget is defined using a tuple.
 The structure is:  ``("widget_type","name.of.constant",start_value,maximum_value)``.
 This allows you to see the results of the simulations instantly without having to re-run the simulation manually.
-See a working example in the following plot.

 Currently, we support two types of widgets to control the process:
 * **sliders**: Sliders allow you to select a value in an interval.
 Use "slider" as ``widget_type``.
 A slider requires ``start_value and maximum_value`` as described above.
 Example: ``("slider",'initialOpenTasks',100.0,1000.0)``